History of the National Hockey League on television: 2010s

 NBC renewed its rights to the NHL for the 2010–11 season.
 The network broadcast schedule continued to include the Winter Classic, Sunday-afternoon games at 12:30 pm.
-Eastern Time, six weekends of playoff action, and broadcasts of all but Games 3 and 4 of the Stanley Cup Finals.
+Eastern Time, six weekends of playoff action, and broadcasts of all but Games 3 and 4 of the Stanley Cup Final.

 On February 20, 2011, NBC introduced Hockey Day in America – patterned after the CBC's Hockey Day in Canada, it featured eight of the most popular American teams in regional games: the Washington Capitals at the Buffalo Sabres (seen in the Buffalo and Washington, D.C. markets), the Philadelphia Flyers at the New York Rangers (seen nationally), and the Detroit Red Wings at the Minnesota Wild (only seen in Detroit and Minnesota markets), followed by the Pittsburgh Penguins at the Chicago Blackhawks for the national doubleheader.
 The tripleheader would be completed with the 2011 Heritage Classic, for which viewers were redirected to Versus.

 On April 19, 2011, after ESPN, Turner Sports and Fox Sports placed bids, NBC Sports announced it had reached a ten-year extension to its television contract with the NHL (through the 2020–21 season) worth nearly $2 billion over the tenure of the contract.
 The contract would cover games on both NBC and sister cable channel Versus, which became part of the NBC Sports family as the result of Versus parent Comcast's controlling purchase of NBC Universal earlier in 2011.
 In relation to the contract's announcement, Versus would receive a new name to reflect its synergy with NBC Sports; the channel rebranded as NBC Sports Network on January 2, 2012 (it would later be abbreviated on-air and then officially shortened to NBCSN); NHL coverage on Versus would begin to be produced identically to NBC's NHL coverage beginning in the 2011–12 season, leading up to the brand change.

 The terms of the deal included: